harshitajain165/Ubisoft-Game-Dev/README.md

   - Collected items are counted (collectedCount), and the UI is updated.
   - Stat Reduction: Collecting items reduces movement speed and jump force, respecting minimum thresholds (minMoveSpeed and minJumpForce).
   - Fade Animation: Collected item notifications fade out gradually using a coroutine and CanvasGroup.alpha.
 - Win Condition: If all collectibles are gathered, the win indication is shown, and the game timer stops

+### Final Submission Progress

+- Introduced dynamic and predictive firing for enemies.
+Enemy projectiles now track the player's position from the last frame, making dodging more challenging.
+- Increased overall level length to improve gameplay duration.
+- Made platforming mechanics more complex to enhance player engagement and difficulty.
+- Implemented a UI screen to enhance user experience and navigation and improved visual feedback for in-game events.
+- Added sound effects for better immersion.

+_To get a deeper look at the code, navigate to the **Scrips folder** inside **Assets folder**._